 The beauty of today’s no-bake, chocolate peanut butter cookies is that there’s NO food processor or blender or mixing appliance needed!

 Old-fashioned bowls and spoons take the spotlight, along with a few pantry-type ingredients.

 I gleaned the idea for this recipe from another blog that had comically deemed them “PMS Wranglers” by the author.

 Oats, peanut butter, and chocolate…what’s not to love?!

 What I didn’t especially care for, however, was all the sugar and butter, so I set out to ‘healthify’ this winning treat.

-My favorite part about this recipe, aside from only having about 100 calories per cookie, is the fact that I don’t need to clean my food processor to make it. 🙂
+My favorite part about this recipe, aside from only having about 100 calories per cookie, is the fact that I don’t need to clean (or use!) my sub-par food processor to make it.

 - Dollop the batter onto a wax paper-lined plate (I usually get about eight cookies).